tstef835/DSCI301FinalProject/README.md

 This is my final project done for an Advanced Data Science Tools course.
+All work was completed by me, and much of the content of this report regarding paleobiology and R-related packages was self-taught.